peterjbachman/personalWebsite/content/resume.md

 - Employed a Structural Topic Model to find when judges discussed first-hand accounts in case opinions.
 - Utilized causal inference techniques through generalized full matching across judge and case-level characteristics.

-*Research Assistant to Taylor Carlson*\
-*Through the Grapevine: Socially Transmitted Information and Distorted Democracy* | 2023
+*Through the Grapevine: Socially Transmitted Information and Distorted Democracy* | 2023\
+**Research Assistant to Taylor Carlson**

 - Ensured the validity of results in the book by creating replication code files in **R**.
 - Created figures using **ggplot2** to convey the importance of socially transmitted information using survey data.

-*Research Assistant to Taylor Carlson*\
 *An Era of Minimal Exposure but Not-So-Minimal Effects?
-The Case of Fox News* | 2023
+The Case of Fox News* | 2023\
+**Research Assistant to Taylor Carlson**

 - Managed a **SQL** database, making queries on a database with over 32 million Twitter posts.
 - Complied relevant Comscore and YouGov survey data, along with web tracking data, and SVOD watching history, using **R** and **tidyverse**.
 - Created reports using **ggplot2** to represent how survey participants engage in Fox News across multiple data sources.

 *Improving Measures of Emotion in Judicial Text using  Word Embeddings* | 2023

 - [Replication Code](https://github.com/peterjbachman/judicialEmbedding) and [Poster](/files/judicialembeddings.pdf)